frappe/erpnext/erpnext/docs/user/manual/en/education/setup/school-settings.md

-#School Settings
+# Education Settings

-The education settings page allow you to setup basic settings like **Academic Year and Term** for the education setup.
+The Education Settings page allow you to setup basic settings like **Academic Year and Term** for the educational setup.

 <img class="screenshot" alt="Student" src="/docs/assets/img/education/student/education.png">